-Use orthotic insoles with plantar fasciitis arch support to addres the cause as well as the symptoms.
+Use orthotic for plantar fasciitis to address the cause as well as the symptoms.

 Shoe inserts for plantar fasciitis relieve pain by limiting pronation (the foot rolling inward).
 To be effective, the best insoles for plantar fasciitis should have these features: firm support, a precise fit that mimics the contours of your arch, a deep heel cup and resilient cushioning.

-Firm, Medical Grade Foot Support - Firm support is necessary to support the arch and limit pronation.
-Insoles with arches that deflect easily or those made from soft foam will not be effective.
+Firm, Medical Grade Arch Support - Firm support is necessary to properly support the arch and limit pronation.
+Insoles with arches that deflect easily or those made from soft foam will not do the job.

 Precision Fit-In order for firm support to do its job effectively, it needs to fit the contours of your arch like a glove.
-Orthotic inserts for plantar fasciitis that accurately match the contours of the bottom of your foot can provide firm support without compromising comfort.
+Orthotic inserts for plantar fasciitis that accurately match your foot can provide firm support without compromising comfort.

 A Deep Heel Cup - The fatty pad beneath your heel bone is nature's way of decreasing the impact of each step.
 A deep heel cup on an orthotic keeps the fatty pad centered beneath the heel where it absorbs shock effectively.
 In addition, deep heel cups add to the stability of the foot, improving balance as well as performance in sports related activities.

-Durable, Resilient Cushioning - The natural shock absorbing pads in our heel help tremendously, but they are not enough.
+Durable, Resilient Cushioning - The natural shock absorbing pads in our heel help tremendously, but they're not enough.
 We were not meant to walk on concrete and other hard surfaces all day.
-A great plantar fasciitis insole has a layer of foam on top of the arch support to add cushioning for additional comfort.
+The best insoles for plantar fasciitis have a layer of foam on top of the arch support to add cushioning for additional comfort.